micro/micro/README.md

 Service discovery is the only dependency of the micro toolkit.
 Consul is set as the default.

-Micro uses the [go-micro](https://github.com/micro/go-micro) registry for service discovery.
-This is a pluggable interface.
+Internally micro uses the [go-micro](https://github.com/micro/go-micro) registry for service discovery.
+This allows the toolkit to leverage go-micro plugins.
 Checkout [go-plugins](https://github.com/micro/go-plugins) to swap out consul.

 ### Consul